 Midwifery students will benefit from learning first-hand about a new support role in the profession from one of their lecturers who is helping embed the post at local health providers.

-University of Northampton Midwifery Lecturer Cheryl Thomas has also been instrumental in getting the role of the Professional Midwifery Advocate (PMA) role up and running at Northampton General Hospital.
+University of Northampton Midwifery Senior Lecturer Cheryl Thomas has also been instrumental in getting the role of the Professional Midwifery Advocate (PMA) role up and running at the University.

 Cheryl, formerly a matron and supervisor of midwives, recently completed the PMA ‘bridging’ module to prepare students for this important new role.